-In the last post I discussed that depression has not been *proven* to be caused by a lack of serotonin and that instead, research points to inflammation and gut health.
+In the last post I discussed that lack of serotonin has not been proven to be the only possible cause of depression and that instead, research points to inflammation and gut health as being other causes.
 Let’s start out with inflammation and its role in a depressed mood.

 Inflammation is the body’s way of protecting itself against stress.
 When the body detects an injury, infection, or foreign substance in the body it sends a mixture of compounds such as blood, cells, and proteins to the site to begin the healing process.
 One of the compounds that are activated are cytokines.
 Cytokines are a chemical messenger that help coordinate the immune system attack on the invader.
 A number of studies have shown that individuals with elevated depression also have elevated levels of cytokines.
 Even more, those with higher levels of depression have higher amounts of cytokines.
 These cytokines are able to cross the blood-brain barrier and cause inflammation in the brain when chronically activated.
 In addition, sensitivity to cortisol can decrease.
 Cortisol is the body’s buffer to inflammation and when there is less sensitivity to cortisol inflammation is prolonged.